Pittsburg Truck Accident Lawyer

 - Loss of consortium for damage to marital relations

 - Pain and suffering for the emotional suffering and physical pain from a big rig crash

-The jury may award punitive damages based upon the facts of a tractor-trailer accident.
-This type of damage is solely intended to punish the wrongdoer for egregious conduct and to deter similar situations from occurring in the future to others.
-In a truck accident case, punitive damages may be awarded if the trucker was excessively speeding or driving under the influence of alcohol or drugs (DUI) at the time of the incident.Types of Wrongful Death Damages for a Fatal Truck Accident
+The jury may award punitive damages based on the facts of a tractor-trailer accident.
+This type of damage is solely intended to punish the wrongdoer for egregious conduct and deter similar situations from occurring to others.
+In a truck accident case, punitive damages may be awarded if the trucker was excessively speeding or driving under the influence of alcohol or drugs (DUI).Types of Wrongful Death Damages for a Fatal Truck Accident

-If a loved one was lost in a big rig crash, a Pittsburg truck accident attorney may seek damages through a wrongful death claim on behalf of surviving family members.
-Spouses, domestic partners, and children of the decedent are allowed to bring a wrongful death lawsuit, as outlined in the California Code of Civil Procedure Section 377.60.
+A Pittsburg truck accident attorney might seek damages through a wrongful death claim for surviving family members if a loved one was lost in a big rig crash.
+The decedent's spouses, domestic partners, and children can bring a wrongful death lawsuit, as outlined in the California Code of Civil Procedure Section 377.60.

 If you have suffered injuries in a collision with a commercial truck, you may feel frustrated at the thought of determining liability to receive the compensation you need for your damages.
 Negligence can fall upon a wide array of individuals or entities, including the following:

 - The driver of the commercial truck

 - The shipper or loader of the large truck's goods

 - The manufacturer of the 18-wheeler and potentially defective parts or equipment that may have contributed to the traffic collision